Even-degeneracy of a random graph: Introduction

 Note that the parity of the number of remaining edges in the graph never changes during this removal.
 This means that when the edge number $e(G)$ of $G$ is even, one can legally remove every vertex of the graph; but when $e(G)$ is odd, there must be a leftover edge that is not legally removable.
 Therefore the property of being even-degenerate does not require $e(G)$ to be even.

-In the case of $e(G)$ being even, an even-degenerate graph is in fact \emph{even-decomposable}, a graph property previously studied by Versteegen \cite{Ver25} and Janzer and Yip \cite{JY24} due to motivations coming from the study of graph codes initiated by Alon et al \cite{AlonGKMS23,Alon24}.
+In the case of $e(G)$ being even, an even-degenerate graph is in fact \emph{even-decomposable}, a graph property previously studied by Versteegen \cite{Ver25} and Janzer and Yip \cite{JY24} due to motivations coming from the study of graph codes initiated by Alon, Gujgiczer, K\"orner, Milojevi\'c, and Simonyi~\cite{AlonGKMS23,Alon24}.
 A graph $G$ is \emph{even-decomposable} if there exists a sequence of vertex subsets $V(G)=V_1\supseteq V_2\supseteq \dots \supseteq V_k=\varnothing$ such that for every $1\leq i\leq k-1$, $G[V_i]$ has an even number of edges and $V_i\setminus V_{i+1}$ is an independent set in $G$.

-Motivated by applications in estimating the sizes of linear graph codes, Versteegen showed that for $G\sim G(n,1/2)$, the probability that $H$ is not even-decomposable is at most $e^{-\Omega(\sqrt{n})}$.
+Motivated by applications in estimating the sizes of linear graph codes, Versteegen showed that for $G\sim G(n,1/2)$, the probability that $G$ is not even-decomposable is at most $e^{-\Omega(\sqrt{\log n})}$.
 The bounds are later improved by Janzer and Yip \cite{JY24} to $e^{-\Omega(n^2)}$.
 Janzer and Yip also determined the threshold $p(n)$ for which $G\sim G(n,p(n))$ is very likely to be even-decomposable.
 In particular, they showed the following.

 \begin{theorem}[{\cite[Theorem 1.10 and Proposition 1.11]{JY24}}] There exist constants $c_1,c_2 > 0$ such that for any $p\le 1-\frac{c_1}{n}$ and $G\sim G(n,p)$,

 For any $p \ge 1-\frac{c_2}{n}$ and $G\sim G(n,p)$,